hbctraining/Intro-to-shell-flipped/lessons/06_loops_and_automation.md

 # enter directory with raw FASTQs
 cd ~/unix_lesson/raw_fastq

-# count bad reads for each FASTQ file in our directory
+# loop over each FASTQ file
 for filename in *.fq
 do